 Solo travel is something that many people find a somewhat daunting prospect, but it’s something that you’ve accomplished.
 We’re predicting an increase in solo travel in the coming year, but what do you think is the most rewarding aspect of solo travel?

 Travelling on your own has pros and cons.
 When attempting an extreme challenge like walking to the North Pole it is very relaxing to go at your own pace.
 Taking complete responsibility for your safety, kit and well-being is an exercise in thoroughness.
 You can blame no one but yourself if you are not prepared or make poor decisions.
 The rewards are huge.
-We are mostly afraid of taking full responsibility for our actions; when you overcome these fears you realise that you have a great deal of control on your life, more than you generally give yourself credit for.
+We are mostly afraid of taking full responsibility for our actions; when you overcome these fears you realize that you have a great deal of control on your life, more than you generally give yourself credit for.

 Don’t be afraid of being out of touch.
 Disconnect and enjoy the world without reaching out on social media or calls.
 Make friends with the locals and listen to their advice, ask as many questions before you go, do your research, speak as much expertise before you go…. then let go and immerse yourself in where you are.